"Everything we hear is an opinion, not a fact. Everything we see is a perspective, not the truth."

 - Look for evidence that confirms or contradicts.

-- Update when reality doesn't match your map.
+- Update when reality does not match our map.

 Inquiry